Skip to contents

 #> 6 2004-06-01 105.

-gdp_growth is quarterly, while baro is monthly. bridge() recognizes the frequency mismatch automatically and aligns the indicator to the target frequency before fitting the target equation.
+gdp_growth is quarterly, while baro is monthly. mf_model() recognizes the frequency mismatch automatically and aligns the indicator to the target frequency before fitting the target equation.

 A Basic Bridge Model